 Of course, they make fancy toys that mimic this:

-Since we’re trying to stick to trash, I’d recommend using recycled items to make your piggy bank.
+Since we’re trying to stick to trash, I’d recommend using a recycled oatmeal or coffee container to make your piggy bank.

 Fun every time!

 Sometime in between 2 and 3 years old ish, a toddler can figure out clothespins.
 I found small/medium sized crafting ones at Walmart, which are easier than big ones.